fjp/ppp/ch1-computers_people_and_programming/ch1-review.md

 7. What’s the difference between computer science and programming?

+Programming is one of the fundamental topics that underlie everything in computer-related fields, and it has a natural place in a balanced course of computer science.

 Computer since is a study or science that describes theories such as program algorithms and data structures.
 Programming is a tool; it is a fundamental tool for expressing solutions to fundamental and practical problems so that they can be tested, improved through experiment, and used.
 Programming is where ideas and theories meet reality.